JeremyB91/Remove_Teams_Feedback_Survey/README.md

         - alice@contoso.com
         - bob@contoso.com
         ...
+    ```

     You'll then be asked to confirm:
     ```text
     Do you want to apply this policy to ALL of the users listed above?
 (Y/N)
+    ```
     - Enter **Y** to proceed.
     - Enter **N** to cancel with no changes made.

+    ---

+## Policy options explained

+The script lets you choose from the four built-in Teams feedback policies:

+1. `Global`
+- Uses the tenant-wide default Teams feedback policy.
+- Whatever your organization’s global policy is set to, users will follow that.
+- Choosing Global is effectively “resetting” the user to whatever the default is, instead of a custom/tagged policy.

+2. `Tag:Enabled`
+- Feedback features are enabled.
+- Users will continue to see feedback prompts and surveys after calls/meetings.
+- Best if you want to ensure users can always send feedback and see surveys.

+3. `Tag:Disabled`
+- Feedback features are fully disabled for affected users.
+- This typically means:
+    - No post-meeting / call-quality surveys
+    - No feedback prompts
+    - Feedback UI options may be removed/hidden for those users
+- Use this if you want to stop Teams feedback surveys for a specific user or group.

+4. `Tag:UserChoice`
+- Users get to **decide for themselves** in the Teams client whether to participate in feedback/surveys.
+- The org provides the capability, but each user controls their own preference.

+**Note**: The exact behavior of each policy is defined by Microsoft and may evolve over time, but in general:
+   - `Tag:Disabled` = **no feedback/surveys**
+   - `Tag:Enabled` = **feedback/surveys allowed**
+   - `Tag:UserChoice` = **user decides in client**
+   - `Global` = **follow your tenant default**